pydoit/doit/doc/dependencies.rst

 .. literalinclude:: tutorial/getargs_dict.py

-If a group-task is used, the values from all its sub-tasks are passed as a list.
+If a group-task is used, the values from all its sub-tasks are passed as a dict.

 .. literalinclude:: tutorial/getargs_group.py